-Stroke risk increases after age 55, and a woman’s risk more than doubles each decade following.17 Ethnicity represents a risk factor.
-African-American women exhibit an increased risk for stroke and heart attack more than white Caucasian women, and compared to white Caucasian, African-American women and men are more likely to die from stroke.6 Risk factors increase if a family history of stroke exists, especially with a first-degree relative, a personal history, heart attack or heart related conditions.
-Having experienced a transient ischemic attack (TIA), known as a mini-stroke, increases the risk ten-fold regardless of gender and age.17 Elevated blood pressure levels are responsible for 50% of ischemic strokes and potentially increase the risk for hemorrhagic strokes.6 High blood pressure is considered one of the major risk factors for heart attacks and the most critical factor leading to strokes.
-Obese women pose a high risk for blood pressure concerns, thus placing them at an increased risk for strokes.6 Strokes occur twice as often in diabetics with hypertension than those with hypertension alone.18 Adults with diabetes have two to four times greater death rates than adults without.
-Diabetics often exhibit elevated blood pressure levels, cholesterol, and obesity and overweight concerns posing them at greater risks for CVD conditions9 and six times greater risk for stroke than those without diabetes.19 Controlling and maintaining blood pressure levels can reduce risks of strokes by 30-40%.9
+Stroke risk increases after age 55, and a woman’s risk more than doubles each decade following.25 Ethnicity represents a risk factor.
+African-American women exhibit an increased risk for stroke and heart attack more than white Caucasian women, and compared to white Caucasian, African-American women and men are more likely to die from stroke.25 Risk factors increase if a family history of stroke exists, especially with a first-degree relative, a personal history, heart attack or heart related conditions.
+Having experienced a transient ischemic attack (TIA), known as a mini-stroke, increases the risk ten-fold regardless of gender and age.25 High blood pressure is considered one of the major risk factors for heart attacks and the most critical factor leading to strokes.
+People who have high blood pressure have one and a half times the risk of having a stroke compared to those who consistently have optimal blood pressure of 120/80.26 Obesity/overweight are primary risk factors for stroke for men and women of all races.27 Strokes occur twice as often in diabetics with hypertension than those with hypertension alone.28 Adults with diabetes have two to four times greater death rates than adults without.
+Diabetics often exhibit elevated blood pressure levels, cholesterol, and obesity and overweight concerns posing them at greater risks for CVD conditions11 and six times greater risk for stroke than those without diabetes.29 Controlling and maintaining blood pressure levels can reduce risks of strokes by 30-40%.11

 |Non-Modifiable Risk Factors||Modifiable Risk Factors|